 Wireless Marketing (or Mobile Marketing)

-According to a report recently released by Baidu, more users accessing the Internet via a mobile device than PC between 7 to 10 AM in the morning and between 9 to 12 PM at night.
+According to a report recently released by Baidu, more users access the Internet via a mobile device than PC between 7 to 10 AM and between 9 to 12 PM.
 Mobile Internet usage peaks at 10 PM, on the other hand, PC Internet usage peaks at 8 PM.
-This suggests that mobile netizens tend to be younger than PC netizens and stay up later at night because in China, the younger generation, born after the 1980s, 1990s, usually stay later at the night.
+This suggests that mobile netizens tend to be younger than PC netizens and stay up later at night because in China, the younger generation, born after the 1980s, and 1990s, usually stay later at the night.
 And they are the targets.

 How to sell in China?

 Professional stores usually include two types of stores: mono-brand chain stores and specialty chain stores.
 The advantage of these kinds of stores is customers can get a direct feeling from those stores.
 What’s more, companies can control them easily.
 Having a store can ensure a brand’s credibility among Chinese